Goalkeeper: Association football

 As the goalkeeper is usually the team's only player who can see the entire field, they often act as the organizer of the team when it is defending, such as on a free kick or a corner kick.
 This means the goalkeeper needs to be loud, with a voice that can project over the defensive area of the pitch.
-In turn, the players on their team need to be able to listen and respond to directions called to them.
+In turn, the players on their team need to be able to listen and respond to directions given to them.
+Some of the greatest soccer/ football goalies include Petr Cech, Peter Schmeichel, Manuel Neuer, Oliver Kahn, Edwin van der Sar, Lev Yashin, Iker Casillas, Gianluigi Buffon, Jean-Marie Pfaff, Ricardo Zamora or Michel Preud'homme.